 How to buy a house with bad credit

-Buying a house with bad credit may be more challenging than if you have good or excellent credit, but it’s not impossible.
-But be prepared to pay a higher rate and possibly higher origination fees.
+It’s often more challenging to buy a house with bad credit than if you have good or excellent credit, but it’s not impossible.
+Be prepared to pay a higher interest rate on your mortgage and possibly higher origination fees.
 This helps to compensate the lender for taking on more risk.

 But the bigger question is, should you buy a house with bad credit?
-While that’s only a decision you can make, even a couple more points could result in paying tens of thousands extra in interest over the long haul.
+While that’s a decision only you can make, even a couple more points could result in paying tens of thousands extra in interest over the life of the loan.
 And the only way to get around this is to refinance your loan to a lower rate in the future — which can also cost thousands of dollars in closing fees.